ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vsan.md

 5. Click Configure VSAN
 6. Single Site Cluster, Click next
 7. On Services, click next
-8. Select two disks for Cache Tier, Select remaining disks for Capacity Tier
+8. On Claim disks, select two disks for Cache Tier, select remaining disks for Capacity Tier for each host
 9. Click Finish

 ## Migrate the vCenter to vSAN